Camila Cabello & Normani Kordei Reunite for the First Time in 2 Years Since Fifth Harmony Split

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-In January, Cabello admitted that her “feelings were hurt” in regards to her ex bandmates’ 2017 MTV’s Video Music Awards performance, when the foursome appeared to throw some shade towards Cabello who “hadn’t gotten along” with Brooke, Jauregui, Kordei and Jane.
+In January, Cabello admitted that her “feelings were hurt” in regards to her ex bandmates’ 2017 MTV’s Video Music Awards performance, when the foursome appeared to throw some shade towards Cabello who “hadn’t gotten along” with Brooke, Jauregui, Normani and Jane.

+RELATED VIDEO: Camila Cabello Says Touring with Taylor Swift Is Going to Be “a Big Slumber Party”

 “It definitely hurt my feelings,” Cabello said during an interview with The New York Times, adding that her eyes welled up with tears as she watched the performance live at home with her mother.